 Understanding that carbon pricing and cap-and-trade are easy to talk about precisely because they’re hard to implement.
 How else to buy time to avoid all the other approaches that are quicker by being context specific?

-Not seeing that in Trump, Johnson, Putin, Pope Francis, and the Nobel Peace Prize we are weaponizing a late-version of collapse with its very own celebrity brands
+Seeing that in Trump, Boris Johnson, Putin, Pope Francis, and the Nobel Peace Prize we are weaponizing a late-version of collapse with its very own celebrity brands